trozman/Processes/README.md

 # Processes
-Various models and descriptions of (business) processes.
+Various models and descriptions of (business) processes (BPMN and DMN).

 Use Camunda BPMN editor to view/edit the files.